What is an Ectopic Pregnancy?

 While any woman can experience an ectopic pregnancy, certain factors increase the risk:

-It’s important to remember that while these risk factors can increase the likelihood of an ectopic pregnancy, they don’t guarantee that it will happen.
+It’s important to remember that while these risk factors can increase the likelihood of such pregnancy, they don’t guarantee that it will happen.
 Many women with these risk factors never experience an ectopic pregnancy, while others with no known risk factors may still face this challenge.

 Can I Prevent an Ectopic Pregnancy?